oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 #### Installing an operator and assigning it a service account that doesn't exist

-The following command tries to install an operator release with a non-existing service account `op2-sa`.
+The following `helm install` command fails because it tries to install an operator release with a non-existing service account `op2-sa`.
 ```
 $ helm install op2 kubernetes/charts/weblogic-operator --namespace myuser-op2-ns --set serviceAccount=op2-sa --wait --no-hooks
 ```

-The command above fails with the following error message.
+The output contains the following error message.
 ```
 ServiceAccount op2-sa not found in namespace myuser-op2-ns
 ```